shacl/variant/README.md

 The standard library provides a number of facilities for working with variant types.
-These features are included in the `shacl::variant` namespace, albeit under slightly different names in same cases.
+These features are included in the `shacl::variant` namespace, albeit under slightly different names in some cases.

 + `std::variant` => `shacl::Variant`
 + `std::bad_variant_access` => `shacl::variant::bad_access`